-Douglas Witmer was born in 1971 in Winchester, VA and raised in Lancaster County, PA.
-He has lived and worked in Philadelphia since 1995.
+Douglas Witmer was born in 1971 and has lived and worked in Philadelphia since 1995.

-His work has been the subject of over 10 solo exhibitions across the US, as well as curated group shows internationally.
+Witmer’s work has been the subject of numerous exhibitions internationally.
 In 2011 an exhibition spanning a decade of the artist’s work was mounted at the Cornell Fine Arts Museum at Rollins College in Winter Park, FL.
 Other recent venues include: MoMA PS1, Blank Space Art, and The Painting Center (all NYC), The Pennsylvania Academy of the Fine Arts, Tiger Strikes Asteroid (Philadelphia), The Indianapolis Museum of Contemporary Art, Gray Contemporary (Houston), Some Walls (Oakland), The University of Maryland, The University of Dayton, ParisCONCRET (France), Sydney Non-Objective (Australia), and Sol del Rio Arte Contemporanea (Guatemala City).
 His work is in the collections of The Woodmere Art Museum, The Sheldon Museum of Art at the University of Nebraska, and The Fellowship of The Pennsylvania Academy of the Fine Arts, as well as numerous corporate and private collections internationally.

 2001 M.F.A., The Pennsylvania Academy of the Fine Arts, Philadelphia